Ty Carter

-On July 13, 2000, his older brother, Seth Allen Carter (May 11, 1978 – July 13, 2000), was accidentally shot in the chest and killed by drunken friend Richard R. Sheppard, who was playing with a shotgun during a party in Spokane.

 Military career

 Carter enlisted in the United States Marine Corps October 13, 1998, and attended the Marine Corps Combat Engineer School.
 He later served in Okinawa, Japan, as an intelligence clerk.
 Carter showed promise in weapons’ marksmanship and was sent to Primary Marksmanship Instructor School in 1999.
 He served two short training deployments; one to San Clemente Island, California, and the other to Egypt, for Operation Bright Star.
 Carter was honorably discharged from the Marine Corps on 12 October 2002.

 After his enlistment, Carter enrolled in college and studied biology at Los Medanos Community College in California where he met and began dating April Ait in early 2004.
 Ait soon became pregnant and they were married shortly thereafter.
 After the birth of their daughter Madison, some time traveling the United States, and subsequent divorce, Carter opted to join the United States Army.

 Carter enlisted in the United States Army in January 2008 as a cavalry scout and received training at Fort Knox, Kentucky.
 From May 2009 to May 2010, he was deployed to Afghanistan with Bravo Troop, 3rd Squadron, 61st Cavalry Regiment, 4th Brigade Combat Team, 4th Infantry Division.

 In October 2010, Carter was assigned as a Stryker gunner with the 8th Squadron, 1st Cavalry Regiment, 2nd Stryker Brigade Combat Team, 2nd Infantry Division at Joint Base Lewis-McChord, Washington.
 He was deployed to Afghanistan a second time in October 2012 and was thereafter stationed at Joint Base Lewis-McChord with the 7th Infantry Division.
 Carter works to destigmatize posttraumatic stress disorder (PTSD), which he prefers to be called "PTS", as he does not believe it should be termed a disorder.
 Carter has suffered from this condition.
 He left active duty in September 2014.